alcomposer/plugdata_wiki_wip/UI-Overview.md

 There is a universal control mode, shown as an eye icon.
 This allows you to turn on that item regardless of which mode the canvas is in.

-:note: The eye icon is able to be toggled **on** in the bottom menu (between Zoom to fit all, and Snapping options. :important: Turning **on/off** the eye icon will override any other mode displays.
+:pushpin: The eye icon is able to be toggled **on** in the bottom menu (between Zoom to fit all, and Snapping options. :warning: Turning **on/off** the eye icon will override any other mode displays.
 Even if it is on for Edit & Run mode, if the eye icon is selected for that item, turning it off in the bottom menu will disable it.

 ### 15) Canvas object snapping menu: